-Thousands of protesters march in Hong Kong, taking aim at Chinese traders
+Protesters march in Hong Kong border town, taking aim at Chinese traders

 Police maintained a visible presence, with patrols in riot gear standing by at the town’s train station and in several areas along the planned route of the march, which had received a police permit to proceed.

+While the demonstration was largely peaceful, police said on its Facebook page it earlier fired tear gas to disperse a group of protesters hurling petrol bombs over the fence of the Sheung Shui police station before the march, damaging one police vehicle.

-Many shops were closed.
+Many shops in the area were closed.

-Anti-government protests in Hong Kong escalated in June over a now-withdrawn extradition bill, but have since developed into a broader movement, with demands including universal suffrage and an independent inquiry against alleged police brutality.
+Anti-government protests in Chinese-ruled Hong Kong escalated in June over a now-withdrawn extradition bill, but have since developed into a broader movement, with demands including universal suffrage and an independent inquiry against alleged police brutality.

-The police maintain they have been reactive and restrained.
+The police maintain they acted with restraint.

 Many people in Hong Kong are angered by Beijing’s tight grip on the city which was promised a high degree of autonomy under this framework when the former British colony returned to Chinese rule in 1997.